Facts & Trivia

 19. Spam is what we call unsolicited email, and it came from a bit in Monty Python’s Flying Circus where they chant “spam” to drown out other people speaking.
 Anyone who has overlooked an important email because it was hidden underneath a lot of spam can see how the term came to be.

-Click on the movie to buy Monty Python’s Flying Circus on Blu-ray!
+Click on the spam to buy Monty Python’s Flying Circus!

 21. Ever wonder what a group of pandas is called?
 They are an embarrassment.